civl-verifier/civl-verifier.github.io/layered-concurrent-programs.md

 is sufficient to reason about the preemptive semantics.

 Going from preemptive to non-preemptive semantics simplifies the reasoning at one particular program layer.
-In going from the layer-0 program to the layer-2 program, the set of yield locations progressively reduces because invocations of yielding procedures are replaced by invocations of atomic actions, thereby leading to simplified reasoning at the higher layer.
+In going from the layer 0 program to the layer 2 program, the set of yield locations progressively reduces because invocations of yielding procedures are replaced by invocations of atomic actions, thereby leading to simplified reasoning at the higher layer.